Table of Contents

 Weight: 32.4 Pounds

 The popular opinion is also my opinion, this keyboard is great in all areas.
 It works perfectly for touring as it’s lightweight and it also works amazing for studios.
+I believe that the Keylab MK II is currently the best 88 key MIDI controller on the market.

 The Studiologic SL88 MIDI keyboard has some of the best keys on an 88 key MIDI controller.
 The first thing that comes to mind is that it has 88 fully-weighted fatar keys.